 Commercial Space Launch (U.S.).
-In the United States, the FCC is considering potential allocation of several additional bands for commercial space launch - including 2 360-2 395 MHz.
+In the United States, the FCC is considering potential allocation of several additional bands for commercial space launch - including 2 360- 2 395 MHz.
 Last year the FCC adopted rules for a new allocation in the 2 025-2 110 MHz band for space operations on a secondary basis, expanded the spectrum available for commercial space operations on a secondary basis in the 2 200-2 290 MHz band from four channels to the entire band, and adopted licensing and technical rules for space launch operations.
-This is a primary AMT band for flight test in the US.
-This has been opposed by the US DOD and AFTRCC.

-The Office of Engineering and Technology is to issue a public notice opening a new docket for comments on expanded federal earth station use of non- federal satellite bands.
+This is also a primary AMT band for flight test in the U.S. The Office of Engineering and Technology has issued a public notice opening a new docket for comments on expanded federal earth station use of non-federal satellite bands.

-The Aeronautical and Flight Test Radio Coordinating Council, Inc. (AFTRCC) coordinate non- Federal space launch requests in the 2 200- 2 900 MHz bandwith DoD area frequency coordinators.
+The Aeronautical and Flight Test Radio Coordinating Council, Inc. (AFTRCC) has proposed that it coordinate non-Federal space launch requests in the 2 200- 2 900 MHz band with DoD area frequency coordinators.